Freeman reaches 3 times, scores in Dodgers debut, beats Rox

 QUOTABLE

 “It’s just a new uniform.
 Same game.
-But I’m excited to get going and get this next chapter of my career going.” — Freeman on making his Dodgers debut.
+But I’m excited to get going and get this next chapter of my career going.” — Freeman before the game on making his Dodgers debut.

 UP NEXT